CopernicaMarketingSoftware/Documentation/Yothalot/cppapi.md

 ## Algorithms

-You can run two types of algorithms on the Yothalot cluster: traditional map/reduce algorithms, and special "race" algorithms.
-This race algorithm is a simple algorithm that might be useful if you do not need to full power and flexibility of map/reduce.
+You can run two types of algorithms on the Yothalot cluster: traditional map/reduce algorithms, and special "racer" algorithms.
+This racer algorithm is a simple algorithm that might be useful if you do not need to full power and flexibility of map/reduce.